Parish Activities at Saint Ben's

 HEALING SERVICE – a time for prayers for healing and the laying-on of hands, at the 10:30 service on 5th Sundays.

-LUNCH BUNCH – lunchtime social gathering following church, 4th Sundays at Garden Café.
+LUNCH BUNCH – lunchtime social gathering following church, 2nd Sundays at Celia’s Garden Café.

 MEET ME IN MORRO – lunchtime social gathering, 3rd Tuesdays at varying restaurants in Morro Bay.